West U Location

 When a tooth gets pushed back up into the gums.

-Don’t try to pull it back down.
+Don’t try to pull it back down on your own

-Have your child bite gently on a clean cloth or gauze to control bleeding.
+Have your child bite gently on a clean cloth or gauze to control bleeding

-Even if it looks fine, call us at (713) 242-1288 to get checked for any impact on adult teeth or roots.
+Even if it looks fine, call us at (713) 242-1288 to get checked for any impact on adult teeth or roots

 About this injury: